bulivyf/PEMDAS/PromiseReadme.txt

 You'll see a list of integers displayed per page refresh.
 2. To test the javascript (promise.js), use the provided promise.html file in a webbrowser.
 Resulting display will include the total of the three endpoint calls.
+Read comments in promise.js for more information on assumptions etc.